bleonardb3/Proof-of-Technology/DSX/Lab-1/README.md

 ## Instructions:

 ### Step 1.
-Please click on the link and then press the Download button to download the instructions to your machine.
+Please click on the link below and then press the `Download` button to download the instructions to your machine.

 [Instructions](https://github.com/bleonardb3/Proof-of-Technology/blob/master/DSX/Lab-1/Instructions.pdf).